-Earned vacation and a portion of accumulated sick leave payable upon termination or retirement are accrued as a compensated absences liability.
+Earned vacation payable upon termination or retirement are accrued as a compensated absences liability.
 Regular employees earn vacation hours based on years of continuous service and scheduled weekly hours worked.
 Also, regular employees are given credit for seven and one half hours of sick leave each month of employment with a maximum pro-rated accumulation of 90 days.
 At the close of each fiscal year, a liability is recorded based on the accumulated time for employees at their current salary.
 The General Fund has been used to liquidate compensated absences.
-The balance of accrued compensated absences as of June 30, 2018 was \$180,640.
+The balance of accrued compensated absences as of June 30, 2019 was \$201,346.